 Software resources for the lab exercises are provided via a Mercurial repository, allowing for updates during term.
 You can browse the repository using a web interface, and instructions for making a local clone are provided as part of Lab zero.
 There are seven subdirectories in the repository corresponding to Labs zero to six, plus a

-setup directory and a directory containing the source code for micro:bian.
+setup directory used in the installation process.
 Several files appear as independent copies in multiple directories, for example, the file

 hardware.h that specifies the locations of various I/O registers on the micro:bit, and the file

-startup.c containing the code that runs when the micro:bit comes out of reset.
+startup.c containing the code that runs when the micro:bit starts up.
 As far as possible, all files with the same name are identical, but in any event, they are consistent with each other.
 Naturally enough, each directory has its own unique

 Other pages contain information about programming the micro:bit and using the Linux-hosted toolchain to compile programs.